 We believe that information about you and your health, whether it be in verbal, written, or electronic format is personal and should be carefully safeguarded.
 We are committed to protecting your personal health information.
 We (or the third parties that assist us) maintain a record of all health care provided by or paid for by Ferris State University.
 This Notice applies to all of your health information that we maintain.
-Please be aware that health care providers or pharmacies not associated with us, such as other doctors, dentists, hospitals, or outside pharmacies, have their own policies regarding their use and disclosure of your health information about how they may use and disclose your health information.
+Please be aware that health care providers or pharmacies not associated with us, such as other doctors, dentists, hospitals, or outside pharmacies, have their own policies regarding their use and disclosure of your health information created in their offices.
+You should consult their notice of privacy practices for information about how they may use and disclose your health information.